Dick's Kiss: Publication

 The novel won the Medellín Chamber of Commerce award in 1992.
 According to an article published by the newspaper El Tiempo on July 26 of the same year, Molano stated that, given his limited economic resources, he would use the prize money to buy shoes and a tape recorder, as well as to go to the movies several times, to buy books and to invite his friends over for a few beers.

-Due to the subject matter of the book, the publisher of the Medellín Chamber of Commerce chose as the cover for the first edition a close-up of the face of the angel that appears in the painting Virgin of the Rocks, by Leonardo da Vinci, which, although mentioned in the novel, was chosen by the publisher so as not to give information on the cover about the content of the book.
+Due to the subject matter of the book, the Medellín Chamber of Commerce publisher chose as the cover for the first edition a close-up of the face of the angel that appears in the painting Virgin of the Rocks, by Leonardo da Vinci, which, although mentioned in the novel, was chosen by the publisher so as not to give information on the cover about the content of the book.
 The publisher still received several letters of protest from people complaining about the “vulgarities” included in the book.
 Although this edition did not have a large circulation, the novel began to be distributed directly, by means of photocopies among its fans, and acquired cult status over the years.

 In a television interview after its publication, Molano stated, in reference to how he would like the novel to be remembered:I imagine this novel being read [...] and I hope that it will be read three centuries from now, when love between two people of the same sex would not be objectionable.
 I suppose that certain values would be discovered that I hope to have left in the novel independent of gay matters.